By David Hudnall, DMD

 Denture implant placement is a surgical procedure that requires advanced planning to ensure the best possible outcome.
-If you are considering having denture implants placed, the dentist will want to conduct a consultation to plan and discuss your treatment.
+If you are considering having denture implants placed, the dentist will conduct a consultation and perform a detailed examination in order to plan your treatment.
 This appointment includes:

-- Review of your medical history in great detail
+- Review of your medical history including any medications that you take

-- X-rays or CT scan of the jaws
+- Radiographs and/or CBCT scans of the jaws

 Dental Implant Surgery Process

 Treatment sequences vary depending on individual patient needs.
 Once the dentist has arranged and scheduled your surgery, your implant placement appointment will proceed something like this:

 - Final review of health history